A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics

 \subsection{Types of interactions and states of arcs}

 The GCBM is composed of eight types of interactions shown in Fig.~\ref{fig:All-interactions}.
-These interactions are meant to capture biologically relevant neuronal processes, like: excitatory neurons activating other neurons, inhibitory neurons supressing other neurons, axons from a neuron either activating or supressing other axons, and neurons spontaneously firing.
+These interactions are meant to capture biologically relevant neuronal processes, like: excitatory neurons activating other neurons, inhibitory neurons regulating other neurons, axons from a neuron either activating or attenuating other axons, and neurons spontaneously firing.
 The corresponding states of the arcs at any time step $t$ are represented as

 and each state is represented by a Bernoulli random variable (active [1] and inactive [0]) with a given probability of success (see Section \ref{interactionprob}).
 The subscripts $\mu,\nu$ (and ${\sf n}$) indicate source or target neuron.
 A superscript represents a hyperarc inhibition.